ferrigo/HR_Management_Dashboard/README.md

 # PowerBI_HR_Management_Dashboard

+**Note: Positions and Areas of the table are in PT-BR language because the data is direct from the company's original dataframe.**

 [Simulation] Interactive dashboard related to the complete control of employees of a Brazilian company.
 This dashboard contains 2 analysis tabs, in the main tab there is the following information:

 - Total number of hires per period